 This Sikh, who worked as a peddler, was one of the early Indian immigrants to New Zealand.
 In the 19th century Indians were British subjects, and unlike the Chinese, they remained free to enter New Zealand.
-However, in 1899 the government began putting in place regulations designed to curb Indian immigration.
+However, from 1899 the government enacted laws designed to curb Indian immigration.

 Using this item